theislab/ehrapy/docs/tutorials/index.md

 Many are also designed to work seamlessly in Binder, a free cloud computing platform.

 :::{note}
-For questions about the usage of ehrapy use [Github Discussions].
+For questions about the usage of ehrapy use the [zulip forum](https://scverse.zulipchat.com/#narrow/channel/465075-ehrapy).
 :::

 ## Quick start